Sequences

 Introduction

 Sequences are very much like lists.
-However from a pragmatic perspective, one should imagine they may be infinite.
+However, from a pragmatic perspective, one should imagine they can be either finite or infinite.
 That's the key intuition to understanding and using sequences.
+To achieve this, sequence elements are computed on demand and not stored in memory.
+Perhaps more frequently, sequences also allow for reducing memory consumption from linear to constant space

 One way to look at a value of type 'a Seq.t

-is to consider it as a list, with
+is to consider it as a list, but it contains

-a twist when it's not empty: a frozen tail.
+a twist when it's not empty: its tail is frozen.
 To understand this analogy,

 type 'a node =